AmuthesWaran/microsoft-excel-tutorial-beginner/README.md

 <br>

 ## Topics Covered
-* Parts Of Excel (To get to know what to find where)
+* Parts Of Excel (To get to know what to find where and how it is called)
 * Datatypes
 * Arithmetic Operations
 * Logical and Conditional Operations